Nanticoke in Luzerne County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Categories. • Patriots & Patriotism • War, Vietnam •

 Credits.
 This page was last revised on July 6, 2017.
 This page originally submitted on July 6, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 76 times since then and 20 times this year.
+This page has been viewed 79 times since then.
 Photos: 1, 2. submitted on July 6, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.